 “I don’t know. . . .”
 Dhane said in ponderous awe, a spark of renewed energy jolting through his brain.
 It was an unexplored place, a mystery, and damn did he love mysteries.

-Of course, then there was that voice again.
-Save them.
-It seemed stuck in a cycle, replaying over and over as if he didn’t understand the first time.
-Maybe it was a warning in relation to this?
+Of course, then there was that voice again. <Save them.> It seemed stuck in a cycle, replaying over and over as if he didn’t understand the first time.
+Maybe it was a warning concerning this?

 “You tellin’ me,” Devron said, “this ain’t part of the village?”